ABOUT

 Wandera Bonnie

 Dr. Wandera conducts epidemiologic and implementation science research to answer questions on sexual and reproductive health and rights (SRHR) in diverse African contexts, including general and humanitarian populations.
-His work leverages implementation science through a health systems strengthening approach, translating research into evidence-based, accessible, and sustainable solutions that improve SRHR outcomes.
+His work leverages implementation science through a health systems strengthening approach, translating research into evidence-based, accessible, and sustainable solutions that advance SRHR outcomes.